-Age discrimination in the workplace is unlawful under both Massachusetts and federal law, but many employees may not be fully aware of their rights.
+Age discrimination in the workplace is unlawful under both Massachusetts and federal law, but it’s not always easy to identify.
 It may be easier to spot discriminatory practices based upon gender, disability, or national origin than biases centering on age.
-At a time when companies focus on efficiency and technology, you may face prejudice as younger, cheaper employees advance.
-Though you sense that there are unfair or discriminatory business practices at play, you may not know what to do about it.
+At a time when companies focus on efficiency and technology, employees may face prejudice as younger, cheaper employees advance.
+If you’re feeling as though you’re being discriminated against as an employee or if you’re on the forefront of making some very difficult decisions for your company, Rodman Employment Law is here to help you.

-If you are age 40 years or older and have been negatively impacted by a decision that affects your employment, you may be the victim of unlawful age discrimination.
-An unfair practice may be grounds for an age discrimination claim if it occurs in different contexts, including:
+If you are age 40 years or older and have been negatively impacted by a decision that affects your employment, you may have experienced age discrimination.

 It is important to note that some acts that may seem motivated by bias are actually lawful despite your age.
 If your abilities make you unfit or unsuitable for a certain position due to the nature of the required tasks, the situation may not support a claim for age discrimination.